Duo Mobile on iOS

 To add additional accounts to Duo mobile, tap Add in the upper right of your accounts list to go to the account type selector.

 If the new account you want to add shows you a QR code to scan with an authenticator app, tap Use QR code from the Add account list.
-Scan the barcode with your camera to add the account to Duo Mobile.
+Scan the QR code with your camera to add the account to Duo Mobile.

 You can also choose the type of account you want to add from the list, and then choose to add that account by scanning a QR code or by entering an activation code you receive from that application.
 Learn more about adding third-party accounts to Duo Mobile